ArpanMajumdar/kafka-tutorial/README.md

 - The consumer keeps track of which messages it has already consumed by keeping track of the **offset** of messages.
 - The **offset** is another bit of metadata—an integer value that continually increases—that Kafka adds to each message as it is produced.
 Each message in a given partition has a unique offset.
 - By storing the offset of the last consumed message for each partition, either in Zookeeper or in Kafka itself, a consumer can stop and restart without losing its place.
+- An offset doesn't has any meaning on its own without partition.

 ### Consumer group
 - Consumers work as part of a consumer group, which is one or more consumers that work together to consume a topic.
 - The group assures that each partition is only consumed by one member.
 - The mapping of a consumer to a partition is often called ownership of the partition by the consumer.
 - In this way, consumers can horizontally scale to consume topics with a large number of messages.
 Additionally, if a single consumer fails, the remaining members of the group will rebalance the partitions being consumed to take over for the missing member.
+- If you have more consumers than the number of partitions, some will be inactive.

+### Consumer offsets
+- Kafka stores the offsets at which a consumer group has been reading.
+- The commited offsets live in a kafka topic named `__consumer_offsets`.
+- When a consumer in a group has processed data, it should be committing offsets.
+- If a consumer dies, it will be able to read from where it left off, thanks to the committed offsets.

+### Delivery semantics for consumers
+- Consumers choose when to commit offsets.
+- There are 3 types of delivery semantics:
+    1. **At most once**
+        - Offsets are committed as soon as the message is received.
+        - If the processing goes wrong, message will be lost (it won't be read again).
+    2. **Atleast once**
+        - Offsets are committed after message is processed.
+        - If processing goes wrong message will be read again.
+        - This can result in duplicate processing of messages.
+That's why we should make sure that processing of messages is idempotent (i.e. processing the messages again won't impact your system).
+    3. **Exactly once**
+        - Can be achieved for kafka to kafka workflows using Kafka Streams API.
+        - For kafka to external system workflow use an idempotent consumer.

 ### Broker
 - A single Kafka server is called a broker.